Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 A much sought-after Woolworth special from the inter-war years - the Greek Key pattern Champagne Coupe, which was offered for sixpence to a few lucky shoppers.

-In common with other senior executives, Snow's reward package included commission on sales and the right to buy company shares.
+Like all executives, Snow's package included commission on sales and the right to buy company shares.
 Continued success brought an annual pay package of £50,000 (the equivalent of £3.5m or $5.6m today).
-Snow ploughed much of the bounty into shares, building a portfolio of 50,000 preference shares and 500,000 common shares valued at £12m by the time he retired.
+He ploughed much of this into shares, building a portfolio of 50,000 preference shares and 500,000 common stock, which was valued at £12m when he retired.

-He also had a rich social life.
-In addition to his bachelor pad in the same Maida Vale apartment block as fellow Director Charles Hubbard, he had a passion for horses and bought a stud farm between Hertford and Hoddesdon in Hertfordshire and took on a team of professionals to develop a racing stable.
-He was a keen rider and a celebrated athlete as a polo player.
+He enjoyed a rich social life.
+In addition to his bachelor pad in Maida Vale next to fellow Director Charles Hubbard, he had a passion for horses and bought a stud farm between Hertford and Hoddesdon in Hertfordshire.
+He engaged a team of professionals to develop a racing stable.
+He was a keen rider and a celebrated polo player.
 Highfield Farm became a weekend social centre, where he entertained company executives, American ex-pats and the cream of high society.

 Soon after taking up his appointment in London he treated himself to driving lessons and, after passing his test, a state-of-the-art Rolls-Royce motor car, which became regular feature around the stores and suppliers.
 His Yankee charm helped him to carry it off without the customary airs and graces.